Ma1war33/Wordle/README.md

 // Description

 "Wordle" in python.
-For when interent is not available, the Wordle website is blocked or you just feel like playing in the terminal.
+For when interent is not available, the Wordle website is not accessible or you just feel like playing in the terminal.

 // Modules